Meditation for March 19th

 See that shit in your closet?
 Throw it away.

-See the cool guy button downs you don’t wear because you ain’t going to the discotheques anymore?
+See the cool guy button-downs you don’t wear because you ain’t going to the discotheques anymore?
 Burn them!

 You never play guitar anymore?
 Sell them!
-You already read those books?
+Have you already read those books?
 Burn them at the next Bernie rally!
 You just bought those records so people would think you were cool when they came to your place?
 Give them to actual cool people.
 Do you really need all those hats?
 Even the fedoras?
 Get rid of them!

 Goal